Wuding County

+Wuding County borders Luquan County to the east, Fumin County and Lufeng, Yunnan to the south, Yuanmou County to the west, and Huili of Sichuan to the north.

 History

 Wuding was historically more important, being the center of a Zhou, equivalent to a prefecture-level division.
 The prefecture was established in 1567.
 In 1953 the administrative seat of the division moved to Chuxiong.

 Administrative divisions

 Wuding County has 7 towns, 3 townships and 1 ethnic township.